Plautus: Poetic devices

 assonance, which is the repetition of similar-sounding syllables.

 Jokes and wordplay

-Plautus' comedies abound in puns and word play, which is an important component of his poetry.
+Plautus's comedies abound in puns and word play, which is an important component of his poetry.
 One well known instance in the Miles Gloriosus is Sceledre, scelus.
 Some examples stand in the text in order to accentuate and emphasize whatever is being said, and others to elevate the artistry of the language.
-But a great number are made for jokes, especially riddle jokes, which feature a "knock knock - who's there?" pattern.
+But a great number are made for jokes, especially riddle jokes, which feature a "knock knock – who's there?" pattern.
 Plautus is especially fond of making up and changing the meaning of words, as Shakespeare does later.

 Meter

 Further emphasizing and elevating the artistry of the language of the plays of Plautus is the use of meter, which simply put is the rhythm of the play.
 There seems to be great debate over whether Plautus found favour in strong word accent or verse ictus, stress.
 Plautus did not follow the meter of the Greek originals that he adapted for the Roman audience.
 Plautus used a great number of meters, but most frequently he used the iambic senarius and the trochaic septenarius.
 G. B. Conte has noted that Plautus favours the use of cantica instead of Greek meters.